 On a cold, stark night in August 1588, as a fierce gale subsided and the clouds slowly parted, light from a full autumn moon revealed a horrific scene strewn along the shoreline of Streedagh Strand in County Sligo, Ireland.
-The drowned corpses of 800 doomed sailors, washed up by the raging Atlantic Ocean waves, lay scattered among the rocks and sand; the bodies, already stripped of all items of value, were left as carrion for packs of starving wild dogs and flocks of hungry ravens.
-Amid the shattered remnants of the wreckage of several wooden ships, the contents of smashed war chests, gold, silver and jewels, were looted and carried off by bands of scavenging, local inhabitants.
-Concealed among the rushes, a short distance from the shore, a lone survivor, woken by the sounds of the feeding frenzy, wondered if he was having a horrible dream.
+The drowned corpses of 800 doomed sailors, washed up by the raging Atlantic Ocean waves, lay scattered among the rocks, seaweed and sand; the bodies, already stripped of all items of value, were left as carrion for packs of starving wild dogs and flocks of hungry ravens.
+The shattered remnants of the wreckage of several wooden ships, dozens of smashed wooden war chests, which had contained gold, silver and jewels, now looted and carried off by bands of scavenging, local inhabitants, added to the flotsam and jetsam created by the force of the furious waves.
+Concealed among a thick bank of shore reeds a short distance from the shore, an unconscious lone survivor was woken by the sounds of the feeding frenzy, and wondered if he was having a horrible dream.
 Struggling upright, he propped himself on one elbow and let his gaze slowly wander the length of the strand, revealing the scene of utter carnage.
 As his terrified mind raced and tried to make sense of the awful sight before him, memories started to return and images of earlier events began to unfold.
 He remembered three ships fleeing in panic, a dangerously rocky shoreline, terrified fellow sailors, a violent storm and then… darkness.

 Thirty years earlier in February 1558, Catholic Queen Mary I, Henry VIII’s daughter, died and her half-sister Elizabeth ascended the throne of England.
 As Protestant Queen Elizabeth I, she set out to undo the religious reforms enacted by Mary and her husband and co-monarch, Philip II of Spain, also a devout Catholic.
 Even after his wife’s death, Philip had no wish to sever his ties with England, and for many years maintained peace with England, and even defended Elizabeth from the Pope's threats of excommunication.
 He had also sent a proposal of marriage to Elizabeth, hoping that as her husband, he would be able to influence policy and further Catholic emancipation.
 Elizabeth delayed replying to Philip’s proposal and in the interim, learned that Philip was also forging an alliance with France.
 When she discovered that Philip signed the Treaty of Joinville with the Catholic League of France, Elizabeth formed an alliance between England and the Protestant rebels in the Netherlands.
 She also enacted a policy of piracy against Spanish trade and began to plunder the great Spanish treasure ships returning from the New World.
 When the Treaty of Nonsuch was signed at Nonsuch Palace in Surrey by Elizabeth in 1585, and which promised troops and supplies to the Dutch rebels, sworn enemies of Spain, Philip considered this an act of war and initiated plans for an invasion of England.
 The last straw for Philip was the execution of Mary, Queen of Scots, in 1587, which ended Philip's hopes of placing a Catholic on the English throne.
 He turned instead to more direct plans to invade England and return the country to Catholicism.